Maggie Goodlander

 Margaret Vivian Goodlander (born November 4, 1986) is an American politician, lawyer, and former naval officer who has served as the U.S. representative from New Hampshire's 2nd congressional district since 2025.
-A member of the Democratic Party, she is the wife of former U.S. national security advisor Jake Sullivan.
+A member of the Democratic Party, she is married to Jake Sullivan, former U.S. national security advisor.

 Goodlander served as an intelligence officer in the United States Navy Reserve and worked as a foreign policy advisor in the United States Senate to Senators Joe Lieberman and John McCain.
 After law school, she was a law clerk for Chief Judge Merrick Garland and Justice Stephen Breyer.
 She served as counsel on the House Judiciary Committee during the first impeachment of Donald Trump.
 During the Biden administration, she was an attorney at the United States Department of Justice and senior White House advisor.
 She was elected to Congress in 2024 to replace retiring Democratic incumbent Annie Kuster.

 Early life and education

-Goodlander was born on November 4, 1986, and raised in Nashua, New Hampshire.
-She is a member of the Tamposi family, a well-connected prominent political family in New Hampshire; her grandfather, Samuel Tamposi, was a Republican real estate developer who partially owned the Boston Red Sox, and her mother, Betty Tamposi, was a Republican member of the New Hampshire House of Representatives before serving as Assistant Secretary of State for Consular Affairs under President George H. W. Bush.
+Goodlander was born on November 4, 1986, in Nashua, New Hampshire.
+She is a member of the Tamposi family, a prominent New Hampshire political family.
+Her grandfather, Samuel Tamposi, was the state's largest commercial real estate developer, a major Republican donor, and a partner of the Boston Red Sox.
+Her mother, Betty Tamposi, was a Republican member of the New Hampshire House of Representatives who served as Assistant Secretary of State for Consular Affairs under President George H. W. Bush.

-After graduating from the Groton School in 2005, Goodlander received a Bachelor of Arts in history from Yale College in 2009 and then attended Yale Law School, where she received a Juris Doctor in 2016.
+Goodlander graduated from the Groton School in 2005.
+She attended Yale University, graduating with a Bachelor of Arts in history in 2009.
+In 2016, she obtained her Juris Doctor from Yale Law School.
 As a student at Yale, she was a research fellow in Lebanon, Egypt, Syria, and Libya.